irontec/ivozprovider/doc/sphinx/pbx_features/users.rst

     Assistant
         Who will receive the redirected calls of this boss.

-    Whitelist regular expression.
+    Whitelist
-        Regular expresion to match numbers that are allowed to call directly to the boss.
+        :ref:`match_lists` with origins that are allowed to call directly to the boss.

-With the setup in the image, every call to *Alice* will be redirected to *Bob*, except the ones placed by *Bob* itself and those coming from the number
+With the setup in the image, every call to *Alice* will be redirected to *Bob*, except the ones placed by *Bob* itself and those coming from any origin that matches *Alice's friends* matchlist.
-945 945 945.

 *******************
 Group Configuration